Should I Remove Snow From My Roof?

 A dusting of snow can be a beautiful sight and make you feel like you are living in a winter wonderland.
 After a mild snowfall, snow and ice will often melt and clear themselves, requiring no additional work from you.
 However, if you have a heavier snowfall and are concerned about your roof, then you may want to take some steps to remove the snow.

-When Should You Remove Snow From Your Roof?
+When to Remove Snow From a Roof

 Before you break out your snow boots and ladder, keep in mind that snow and ice removal is a potentially dangerous task that is best left to a pro.
 From slipping to major falls, would it not be better to stay safely on the ground, sipping hot cocoa, while an expert handles snow removal for you?